Nursery & Kindergarten

 Goodness: The pillar of our private Nursery and Kindergarten preschool programs

 Children enter the world with a sense of wonder and trust, which inspires our teachers to meet them with reverence, joy, and a deep interest in discovering who they are.
-Working from wisdom steeped in research and years of child observation, our teachers seek the individuality of each child.
+Working from wisdom steeped in research and years of child observation, the teachers in our private Nursery and private Kindergarten programs seek the individuality of each child.
 Given a nurturing and supportive environment, the children’s abilities begin to reveal themselves.

 Waldorf Education is based on the knowledge that the developing child progresses through sequential stages.
 In the period known as Early Childhood, children learn best through play, exploration, and imitation.
 Our approach to education meets students with a balance of activities that challenge their emerging skills and capacities.

 In warm, home-like classrooms and in farmland, field, and forest, children in Green Meadow's private preschool programs are welcomed into learning environments that nourish their senses.
 We allow time and space for self-initiated exploration and movement and inspire their budding imaginations.
 These are the seeds for a lifelong love of learning, and they provide the foundation that every young child needs for self-confidence, resilience, and future academic excellence.

 We are located in Rockland County, New York, just three miles from Bergen County, New Jersey.

 We offer a three day or five full-day or half-day Nursery program for children ages 3 and 4, and a five-day, half-day or full-day Kindergarten program for children ages 4 through 6.
 We are located in Rockland County, NY, close to Bergen County, NJ.
 Forest Preschool launching in September 2018!

 New Forest Preschool Launching in September 2018